-It is possible to retrieve and display a column contain as the full JSON string corresponding to it in the JSON file.
+We have seen that columns corresponding to a Json object or array are retrieved by default as the concatenation of all its values separated by a blank.
+It is also possible to retrieve and display such column contains as the full JSON string corresponding to it in the JSON file.
 This is specified in the JPATH by a "" where the object or array would be specified.
-For instance: